-The manually entered specifications may be stored in computer memory to be recalled later.
-Refer to "Selecting User Specifications," page 34.
+The manually entered specifications may be stored in computer memory to be recalled at a later time.
+Refer to "Selecting User Specifications," page 39.

 Pressing "List Abbreviations" identifies a list of abbreviations used in "Factory Specifications."

 Also displayed in Recall Specifications is the "Quick List."
 The "Quick List" displays all the vehicles most recently worked on, as shown below.